DietkeSt/bark-buddies/TESTING.md

 ![Workaround Date Selection](documentation/bugs/date_selection.png)

 2. Verified Bug during Validation.
 The Edit Booking Page does currently not check for booked timeslots, so these are not disabled on selection.

-    This is added to future development.
+However, for now the user still gets an error message and cannot book the timeslot, if it's already taken.

 ### Solved bugs